-Airman Leadership School Distance Learning (ALS DL) program is a CCAF-affiliated courses and a collaborative Capstone course.
+Airman Leadership School Distance Learning (ALS DL) program is a CCAF-affiliated distance learning program consisting of sixty

+(60) study hours.
+This program focuses on leadership skills required of first-line supervisors throughout the Air Force Reserve and Air National Guard.
+ALS DL enhances the development of Senior Airmen by strengthening their knowledge about leadership, followership, and management while broadening their understanding of the missions and cultures of the Air Force.
+This is accomplished with a focus on the Wing/AF level, leading people, strategies for problem solving, and cultural foundations.
+This ALS DL program includes a mix of self-paced courses and a collaborative Capstone course.
 The program is designed to provide professional development to enlisted members at a specific and critical point in their career through peer-to-peer interaction and collaborative learning opportunities.
-Selfpaced courses can be taken in any order, but must all be completed prior to enrolling in the Capstone course.
+Self-paced courses can be taken in any order, but must all be completed prior to enrolling in the Capstone course.